apache/spark/docs/programming-guide.md

 MapReduce) or sums.
 Spark natively supports accumulators of numeric types, and programmers can add support for new types.

-If accumulators are created with a name, they will be displayed in Spark's UI.
-This can be useful for understanding the progress of running stages (NOTE: this is not yet supported in Python).
+As a user, you can create named or unnamed accumulators.
+As seen in the image below, a named accumulator (in this instance `counter`) will display in the web UI for the stage that modifies that accumulator.
+Spark displays the value for each accumulator modified by a task in the "Tasks" table.

 <p style="text-align: center;">
   <img src="img/spark-webui-accumulators.png" title="Accumulators in the Spark UI" alt="Accumulators in the Spark UI" />
 </p>

+Tracking accumulators in the UI can be useful for understanding the progress of running stages (NOTE: this is not yet supported in Python).

 <div class="codetabs">